mdekstrand/cs533-web/syllabus.md

 ## Coronavirus

-While we are partly back to “normal”, this semester is difficult, with an unknown and dangerous set of risks hanging over us and massive disruption in our work, study, and outside lives.
+While we are partly back to “normal”, this semester is difficult, with an unknown set of risks hanging over us and massive disruption in our work, study, and outside lives.
 I have designed the content, assessment plan, and policies of this class to try to be as flexible and accommodating of the various pressures and difficulties as possible while providing our intended learning outcomes.
-If there are things that are not working, or challenge arise that affect how you can engage with the class, please let me know — I want to make this work for you.
+If there are things that are not working, or challenges arise that affect how you can engage with the class, please let me know — I want to make this work for you.

-One specific risk, obviously, is that one of you (or I) contract COVID-19 during the semester.
+One specific risk is that one of you (or I) contract COVID-19 or another serious illness during the semester.
 I hope this does not happen to any of us, but I have attempted to account for this risk by setting the design parameter that you should be able to miss two full weeks of the semester (or perhaps even three) with minimal impact on learning outcomes and grades, possibly with the need to do some catch-up work.
-The following policies are specifically designed to accomodate this:
+The following policies are specifically designed to accommodate this:

 - Asynchronous content delivery through video lectures and readings, so you can watch them at your convenience and catch up with course content later.
 - Dropping the lowest assignment score, so you can miss an entire assignment window with no effect on grade.
 If you need to do this, I encourage you to still do the missed assignment for your own study purposes, but you can do that on a timetable that works with your schedule and health needs.
-- Grading class participation on 10 out of 15 weeks.
+- Grading in-class work and quizzes on 10 out of 15 weeks.
 - A makeup exam to replace your lowest midterm grade, so you can miss a midterm and compensate with the makeup.

 If you need to miss more than 2–3 weeks of class due to illness, it is likely that you will need to take an incomplete on the course.
 I am happy to work with you on this if it becomes necessary.

+While COVID-19 is the direct impetus for much of this design, these class features are not limited to that specific illness.
+I want us to take care of our own and each others' health, which may include staying home from class, and while doing so will result in missed practice and discussion (and the design of in-class activities is not amenable to recording), I am designing the grading policies to avoid formal penalties for taking care of yourself.

 **Communication** will be the key to making this semester work.
 I welcome your feedback in general, and particularly around things that are or are not working for the course structure, both generally